 Free up your counter space with another storage solution: racks installed to the underside of your upper cabinetry.
 It’s the perfect spot for a paper towel holder.
 You can also find special racks made for hanging wine glasses or wine bottles.
 If you don’t want to attach anything to the underside of your cabinet, you could install a small shelf or storage rack to the wall below.
 It’s an ideal spot for storing dishes, cooking utensils, or mugs.

 9. Build Your Own Shelving

 While storage is always crucial in a small kitchen, open shelving can make it feel bigger and less closed in -- plus it doesn’t cost much if you do it yourself.
 All you need is some wood, shelf brackets, and nails or wall anchors.
 Make sure there’s around 15 to 20 inches of space from your countertop to the bottom of your lowest shelf.
 See how the blogger behind Lemon Thistle created kitchen shelves for less than $20 each.

 Since many small kitchens only have one light, it’s the perfect opportunity to go for something bold.
 Make a statement with a unique flush-mount light or colorful pendant like these budget IKEA options.
 Consider an oversized light for a statement in a small space — one large light can expand the room, while multiple small lights can make it feel more cluttered.
 Always measure your space first, so you can ensure the size of your light fixture or shade doesn’t affect functionality.
 Unless it’s above an island, a light fixture should hang at least 7 feet from the floor to ensure there’s enough clearance for walking underneath.

 Whether you’re constantly cooking or a pro with the microwave, working with a small kitchen can be hard.
 Cosmetic updates and ingenious storage solutions are easy wins.
-Dealing with a small kitchen in the short-term?
-Consider using a PODS portable container to store items until you move on to the next space.
+Planning a remodel to enlarge your kitchen?
+Consider using a PODS portable container to store items during your project.